 - Passport copy and Emirates ID of local sponsor

-Applying for an import export license involves the following steps:
+Applying for an import export business license involves the following steps in the UAE:

 - Choose your business activity from DED’s list of activities